 - - - - - - - - - - - - - - - - - -

-Read Jeremy Griffith’s breakthrough redeeming explanation of the human condition in ; and about his insights into how humans have used painting and music and other artistic expressions to depict both our alienated state, and the world’s true beauty, in .
+Watch Jeremy Griffith’s breakthrough redeeming explanation of the human condition in WTM Email 5, or read .
+You can also read more of his insights into how humans have used painting and music and other artistic expressions to depict both our alienated state, and the world’s true beauty, in .

 Discussion or comment on this email is welcomed — see below.

 Please Note that a sample of the first 20 or so explanatory, and first 20 or so inspirational WTM Emails (including this and your previous WTM Emails) is available on our homepage at .